Geoponici

 Geoponici (the Latinized form of a nonexistent Γεωπονικοί, used for convenience), or Scriptores rei rusticae, is a collective term for the Greek and Latin writers on husbandry and agriculture.
-In classical times it was regarded as a branch of economics.
+In classical times this topic was regarded as a branch of economics.

 Greek writers

 From the writing of the Roman Varro, it is known that there were more than fifty ancient Greek authors on the subject of agriculture.
 Among them were Hesiod, Xenophon, Democritus, Aristotle and his pupil Theophrastus.
 Most of the works Varro enumerated have been lost.

 What we know of the agriculture of Greece is chiefly derived from the poem of Hesiod, entitled Works and Days.
 All that remain of Democritus are only a few extracts preserved in the Geoponica, an agricultural treatise published at Constantinople by the Greeks of the 10th century.
 The Oeconomicus by Xenophon is a Socratic dialogue principally about household management and agriculture, which contains a eulogy of agriculture and its beneficial ethical effects.

 About the same time as Xenophon, the philosopher Democritus of Abdera wrote a treatise Περὶ Γεωργίας ("On Agriculture"), frequently quoted and much used by the later compilers of the Geoponica.
 Some incidental remarks on the subject may be found in the writings of Herodotus, Theophrastus, and others.
 Aristotle, Homer, and others touch on the subject but very slightly.

 Greater attention was given to the subject in the Alexandrian period; a long list of names is given by Varro and Columella, amongst them Hiero II and Attalus III Philometor.
 Later, Cassius Dionysius of Utica translated and abridged the great work of the Carthaginian Mago, which was still further condensed by Diophanes of Nicaea in Bithynia for the use of King Deiotarus.
 From these and similar works, Cassianus Bassus compiled his Geoponica, a source of the later Byzantine Geoponica.
 Mention may also be made of a little work Περι Γεωργικων by Michael Psellus.